Demi-Martinez/Demi-Martinez/README.md

 <h1>Hi, I'm Demi! <br/><a href="https://www.linkedin.com/in/demi5martinez/">Research Engineer</a>, Teacher, SEO Analyst</h1>

-These code and projects showcase my experience and or may be interesting ideas for my student.
+These code and projects showcase my experience and or may be interesting ideas for students.

 <h2>👨‍💻 Code Projects:</h2>